glav/GlavsArmTemplates/LinuxAppServiceSonarQubeImage/README.md

 # Linux AppService and SonarQube
-This ARm template will create a Linux AppService and setup the service to use the SonarQube docker container from DockerHub.
+This ARM template will create a Linux AppService and setup the service to use the SonarQube docker container from DockerHub.

 ## What it does
 It will perform the following: